BSF Invites Tender for Repair and Replacement of Underground Cables and Making Straight Through Joints - 2024_BSF_828831_1

 Tendering Authority: Border Security Force

-Brief: repair and replacement of underground cables and making straight through joints at various bops in aor of 122 bn bsf under shq bsf udaipur
+Brief: repair and maintenance of defective underground cables for illumination of bfl pole in aor of 97 bn bsf under hq bsf panisagar

 Pre-Qualification Criteria: Please refer Tender documents.